HyDelta 4

 WP2a: Benefits and complexities of a 16 vs 8 bar grid

-Summary: This work package will provide a broad overview of the benefits and challenges of a 16 bar network in relation to system design and management, construction and maintenance, guidelines, expertise, organization, and resulting costs.
+Summary: Broad overview of the benefits and challenges of a 16 bar network vs. a previously foreseen 8 bar network, in relation to system design and management, construction and maintenance, guidelines, expertise, organization, and resulting costs.

 Number Deliverable title Publication date Link